marcelotournier/Google_CLoud_Deploy/README.md

 # Google_CLoud_Deploy

-Script to create SSH Access with keys for new Google Cloud Servers
+Script to create SSH Access with keys for new Google Cloud Servers.

+Tested with Ubuntu 14.04 LTS

 ### HOW TO USE: